Works that are considered in the “public domain” may be used (i.e., copied) freely, without fear of infringing on copyright.

 - works where the creator has given up their copyright;

-- works created by the federal government, for example, data files from the 1990 Census; and
+- works created by the federal government, for example, data files from the 1990 Census

-The Sonny Bono Copyright Term Extension Act, signed into law on October 27, 1998, amends the provisions concerning duration of copyright protection.
-Effective immediately, the terms of copyright are generally extended for an additional 20 years.
+The Sonny Bono Copyright Term Extension Act, signed into law on October 27, 1998, amended the duration of copyright protection by extending copyright terms for an additional 20 years.
 Specific provisions are as follows:

 - For works created after January 1, 1978, copyright protection will endure for the life of the author plus an additional 70 years.
 In the case of a joint work, the term lasts for 70 years after the last surviving author’s death.
 For anonymous and pseudonymous works and works made for hire, the term will be 95 years from the year of first publication or 120 years from the year of creation, whichever expires first;